aws-amplify/docs/ios/api.md

     ```ruby
     modelgen=true
     ```
 2. Build (`CMD+B`).
-This will generate the Model files to be used with `Amplify.API` to query, muate, and subscribe to you AppSync service.
+This will generate the Model files to be used with `Amplify.API` to query, mutate, and subscribe to you AppSync service.
 After build completes, the model files will be generated under `amplify/generated/models`.
 When you edit the schema under `amplify/backend/api/<APINAME>/schema.graphql` and build, it will regenerate the Model files.

 3. Alternatively, you can run `amplify codegen models` using Amplify CLI.
 Make sure you set `modelgen=false` if you are using the CLI instead of Amplify Tools.